jdtsmith/node-rcswitch-gpiomem/README.md

 <http://n8henrie.com/2015/12/control-an-rf-outlet-with-siri-via-homebridge>

 Fork of <https://github.com/marvinroger/node-rcswitch> with `/dev/gpiomem`
-access for rootless use on Raspbian Jessie as well as an exposing the `setPulseLength` method and expanding `rcswitch.send` to accept a decimal RF code (with bit length), as per the c++ version.
-Renamed as it may not be backwards compatible with Wheezy / systems without `/dev/gpiomem`.
+access for rootless use on Raspbian,  as well as an exposing the `setPulseLength` method and expanding `rcswitch.send` to accept a decimal RF code (with bit length), as per the c++ version.
+Renamed as it may not be backwards compatible with systems without `/dev/gpiomem`.

 My contribution has been negligible; all credit goes to the original developers of these libraries: